The Cross-Kernel Margin: A Robustness Measure for Quantum Kernel Methods: Linking Margins to Generalisation

 Figure \ref{fig:boxplots} depicts boxplots for the various datasets showing the margin distribution for increasing fractions of label corruption.
 These plots depict the margin distribution when no labels were corrupted (corruption fraction of $0$), when half of the training dataset had flipped labels and when all training labels were flipped (corruption levels $0.5$ and $1$, respectively).

 The plots become increasingly left-skewed as the fraction of corrupted labels increases.
 This can be observed since the median position of the margin distribution moves closer to more negative values as the level of corruption increases.
-For geometric margins, negative values are related to misclassifications of the QSVM model, which directly relates to poor generalisation performance.
+Here, negative values indicate misclassifications of the QSVM model, which suggests poor QSVM generalisation performance.

-We further analyse this relationship in Figure \ref{fig:accMargCorr}, where we now plot the test accuracy with the median geometric margin against increasing fractions of corrupted training labels.
+We further analyse this relationship in Figure \ref{fig:accMargCorr}, where we now plot the test accuracy with the median cross-label margin against increasing fractions of corrupted training labels.
 Here, the test accuracy was obtained from the average accuracy achieved using $5$-fold CV, with the standard deviation used as the error.
-This plot was constructed for the above four datasets, and it can be seen that as corruption levels increase, the shapes of the accuracy and median geometric margin curves align almost completely (within the error bars).
+This plot was constructed for the four above-mentioned datasets.
+It can be seen from the figure that as corruption levels increase, the shapes of the accuracy and median margin curves align almost completely (within the error bars).
 This is especially noted for the HTRU2 dataset.

-Following this discovery, the linear relationship between the test accuracy and the median geometric margin, depicted in Figure \ref{fig:AccMargin}, was explored.
-These plots depict a strong correlation between the median geometric margin and test accuracy for all four datasets.
+Following this observation, the linear relationship between the test accuracy and the median margin, depicted in Figure \ref{fig:AccMargin}, was explored.
+These plots suggest an empirical correlation between the median cross-label margin and test accuracy for all four datasets within this experimental setting.
 Additionally, linear regression was performed for each dataset, and the Pearson correlation coefficient, $r$, was computed.
 This coefficient measures the linear correlation between two variables and is depicted for each dataset.
-The Pearson correlation coefficient can have values in the range $[-1, 1]$, with $1$ ($-1$) being perfectly correlated variables with an increasing (decreasing) trend.
+The Pearson correlation coefficient can have values in the range $[-1, 1]$, with $1$ ($-1$) indicating perfectly correlated variables with an increasing (decreasing) trend.
 A coefficient of $0$ suggests no relationship between the involved variables.
-All datasets have Pearson coefficients greater than $0.9$, with the HTRU2 dataset having the highest coefficient at $r=0.9987$, suggesting an almost perfect correlation between the variables, despite clustering at extreme corruption levels.
+All datasets have Pearson coefficients greater than $0.9$, with the HTRU2 dataset having the highest coefficient at $r=0.9990$, suggesting an almost perfect correlation between the variables, despite clustering at extreme corruption levels.

+Our results suggest that margins are a potential indicator of generalisation performance for QSVMs.
+Since generalisation and robustness have been shown to be linked, this suggests that the study of margin-based robustness measures for QSVMs is worthwhile.